 5. Identify and Strictly Implement Internal Controls

 Internal controls are critical to achieving financial goals.
 Put appropriate controls throughout the organization and strictly implement it.
 If you are using an external bookkeeper or accountant, make sure to handover him your list of internal controls.

 6. Do Bank Reconciliation Regularly

-Monthly reconciliation of bank account is a minimum standard.
+The monthly reconciliation of bank account is a minimum standard.
 As soon as you receive your bank statements, make it a habit to reconcile them right away.
 Make sure that the balance you have in your books matches your bank account.
-This will result in less accounting cost at year end and avoid any surprises.
+This will result in fewer accounting costs at year-end and avoid any surprises.